Cart0

 • Step 9

-To cook the kreplach, bring a medium saucepan full of salted water to a boil.
-Drop in your kreplach and stir so that they don't stick to the bottom.
-Cook for about 3 minutes (or 5 minutes if frozen) until they're al dente.
+To cook the kreplach, bring a medium saucepan of salted water to a boil.
+Add the kreplach and stir gently to prevent sticking.
+Cook for about 3 minutes (or 5 minutes if frozen), until al dente.

 • Step 10

-Serve in hot chicken broth with and garnish with more dill (optional).
+Serve the kreplach in hot chicken broth and garnish with more dill (optional).
+Kreplach can be stored in the refrigerator for 3–4 days in an airtight container.